thomaswilsonxyz/advent-of-code-2025/day-3/README.md

 This problem, broadly, is about finding a sequence of "Batteries" (i.e. single-digit number) in a "Bank" of batteries (i.e.a string of single-digit numbers) that make the largest single number when they are appended together.  e.g. `"1"+"2"="12"`, not `1+2=3`.

+### Part ii: Override safety

+Now, as opposed to just combining two digits to make the biggest number, we do it with _twelve_

 ## Technical Choices

 I continued using Ruby and test-driven development with Minitest.